evanthebouncy/program-synthesis-minimal/_posts/2022-08-11-what-is-this.md

 -- evan  2022-08-11

-continue to work on [a typical synthesis problem](/program-synthesis-primer/typical-synthesis-problem/)
+## up next
+The next post covers how to set-up a typical synthesis problem. [let's go for it](/program-synthesis-primer/typical-synthesis-problem/)